mah-sam/zotero-ai-note-taker/README.md

 - **Direct Zotero Integration:** Connects to both the Zotero Web API (for writing notes) and your local Zotero application (for fast, local PDF access).
 - **AI-Powered Summarization:** Leverages Google's Gemini models (`gemini-2.5-pro` and `gemini-2.5-flash`) to analyze your papers.
 - **Fully Customizable Prompt:** Edit the powerful system prompt directly in the app's settings to tailor the AI's output to your specific research project.
-- **Batch Processing:** Select one or multiple papers to generate notes for in a single run.
-- **Smart Status Tracking:** Automatically detects which papers already have an AI summary and which are missing a PDF, disabling them to prevent duplicate work.
 - **Full Collection Summaries:** Right-click any collection to compile a single text document containing the BibLaTeX citation and AI summary for every paper within it (and its sub-collections).
 - **Persistent Settings:** All your API keys, IDs, and the custom prompt are saved locally in a `settings.json` file for convenience.
-- **Safe & Responsive:** All network operations run in background threads, so the user interface never freezes.

 ---